jamesmdaley/teltonika-tailscale/readme.md

   ```
   opkg update
   opkg install libustream-openssl ca-bundle kmod-tun
-  ignore kernal errors
   ```
+  Ignore kernal errors if shown.

 ### Modify the firewall config file
   ```
   vim /etc/config/firewall
   ```
-  Then append the following:
+  Then append the following at the bottom:

  ```
   config zone